CS5500-NEU-Group10/NASA-Mars-Rover/README.md

 The project has unit tests in the developmental phase as part of the testing in the Scrum process.

+## E2E Test for React.js with Cypress

+E2E test conducted with cypress

 # On the Frontend

 ## Thymeleaf and React Hooks